-This event is part of a series of five webinars on the USMCA, co-sponsored by the Center for the United States and Mexico and Haynes and Boone, LLP.
-Each webinar in the series will feature outstanding experts from the United States, Mexico and Canada and will provide viewers with up-to-date information on the progress, successes and challenges of putting the USMCA’s provisions into practice.
+This event was part of a series of five webinars on the USMCA, co-sponsored by the Center for the United States and Mexico and Haynes and Boone, LLP.
+Each webinar in the series featured outstanding experts from the United States, Mexico and Canada and provided viewers with up-to-date information on the progress, successes and challenges of putting the USMCA’s provisions into practice.
 Additional support for this webinar was provided by Transnational Dispute Management.
 Follow @BakerCtrUSMEX on Twitter and join the conversation online with #BakerMexico.

 11:00 a.m. — Presentation